Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

             :literal:`Eigen::Matrix< StateScalarType, Eigen::Dynamic, 1 >` passed by reference that associates an initial body mass to each body with mass to be propagated.

+        - :literal:`terminationSettings`

+            :literal:`std::shared_ptr< PropagationTerminationSettings >` that defines the termination settings of the propagation.
+See the tutorial on :class:`PropagationTerminationSettings` for more details on this class.

+        - :literal:`dependentVariablesToSave`

+            :literal:`std::shared_ptr< DependentVariableSaveSettings >` that presents a list of the dependent variables to save during propagation.
+How this is exactly done is explained below.
+By default, an empty list is used and no dependent variable is saved.
+See the tutorial on :class:`DependentVariableSaveSettings` for more details on this class.

     .. method:: Various mass-rate models per body

         .. code-block:: cpp